yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-make-money-as-a-freelance-musician.md

 ### Start building an online audience

 **Building an audience is essential to launching a music career of any kind**.
-Social media is new enough that we might associate people like <a href="https://www.johnmayer.com/" target="_blank" rel="noopener noreferrer">John Mayer</a> with having an online audience _because_ he’s a famous musician, and that would be a fair assumption.
-But there are people, like <a href="https://www.youtube.com/user/TylerWardMusic" target="_blank" rel="noopener noreferrer">Tyler Ward</a>, who can become successful musicians by first growing an online following.
+Social media is new enough that we might associate people like <a href="https://www.johnmayer.com/" target="_blank" rel="noopener ">John Mayer</a> with having an online audience _because_ he’s a famous musician, and that would be a fair assumption.
+But there are people, like <a href="https://www.youtube.com/user/TylerWardMusic" target="_blank" rel="noopener ">Tyler Ward</a>, who can become successful musicians by first growing an online following.

 Growing an audience from nothing takes a lot of time and dedication, but anyone can do it.
 I wrote an article on [how musicians can grow their audience using content marketing](/blog/how-musicians-can-grow-their-audience-with-content-marketing/) to help musicians grow their following and learn how to make money with their creativity.

 I’d love to hear from you.
-If you found this article helpful, drop me a message or a comment on <a href="https://www.instagram.com/yousaiditchewie" target="_blank" rel="noreferrer noopener">Instagram</a>, and subscribe to my newsletter below.
+If you found this article helpful, drop me a message or a comment on <a href="https://www.instagram.com/jacob_on_drums" target="_blank" rel=" noopener">Instagram</a>, and subscribe to my newsletter below.